michaelt/streaming/README.md

 Didn't I hear that free monads are a dog from the point of view of efficiency?
 ------------------------------------------------------------------------------

 We noted above that if we instantiate `Stream f m r` to `Stream ((,) a) m r` or the like, we get the standard idea of a producer or generator.
-If it is instantiated to `Stream f Identity m r` then we have the standard \_free monad construction/.
+If it is instantiated to `Stream f Identity m r` then we have the standard *free monad construction*.
 This construction is subject to certain familiar objections from an efficiency perspective; efforts have been made to substitute exotic cps-ed implementations and so forth.
 It is an interesting topic.

-But in fact, the standard alarmist talk about *retraversing binds* and *quadratic explosions* and *costly appends*, and so on become transparent nonsense with `Stream f m r`\
-in its streaming use.
+But in fact, the standard alarmist talk about *retraversing binds* and *quadratic explosions* and *costly appends*, and so on become transparent nonsense with `Stream f m r` in its streaming use.
 The conceptual power needed to see this is basically nil: Where `m` is read as `IO`, or some transformed `IO`, then the dreaded *retraversing of the binds* in a stream expression would involve repeating all the past actions.
 Don't worry, to get e.g. the second chunk of bytes from a handle, you won't need to start over and get the first one again!
 The first chunk has vanished into an unrepeatable past.

 All of the difficulties a streaming library is attempting to avoid are concentrated in the deep irrationality of